not-navyblue/UnHax/README.md

 Fair warning: Use at your own risk as this mod *can* ruin your experience.<br>
 If it did, then... what did you expect?
 It's a cheat mod, after all lol

-### Quick Notice:
-As of v1.5+, the building has been renamed from "**UnHax Mode - Military+**" to "**UnHax Mode - Military**".
-To maintain compatibility for versions from v1.2 to v1.4, both buildings will have to remain for now, but **Military+** is unobtainable by any means, is no longer updated, and can be sold.
-If playing an existing save, players must sell their **Military+** buildings and replace them with **Military** buildings before this makeshift compatibility patch gets removed in a future update.

 ## What the mod contains:
 ### Buildings:
 **UnHax Mode - Base**: an "*almost* one-size-fits-all" building that includes many things such as gold, food, culture,